ganelson/inform/resources/Documentation/Writing with Inform.md

 	"[unicode Greek small letter omega with psili and perispomeni and ypogegrammeni]"

+Occasionally, the presence of words like "with" in the names of Unicode characters can cause ambiguities — for example, in this sentence:

+	The secret sign is initially unicode Latin capital letter L with stroke.

+This can be avoided by using brackets around the name, to make clear how the sentence should be read:

+	The secret sign is initially unicode (Latin capital letter L with stroke).

 Inform can "only" handle codes in the range 32 to 131071, and note that if the project Settings are to compile to the Z-machine, this range stops at 65535: thus many emoji characters – say, `"[unicode fish cake with swirl design]"` – can only be used if the story will compile to Glulx or another modern target.
 But by default, stories are compiled the modern way, so this should not be a problem in practice.

 There are far too many possible names to list here: formally, any character name in the Basic Multilingual Plane or the Supplementary Multilingual Plane of version 15.0.0 of the Unicode standard can be used.